10 Things You Need To Know About Cupid’s Undie Run

 8. WE KNOW IT’S COLD OUTSIDE

-Cupid’s has survived Polar Vortex, El Niño, Snowmaggedon, Miley Cyrus and everything in between.
-We know it’s cold in some cities (really cold) and we know in some cities it’s 80º and sunny (F#CK YOU MIAMI).
+Cupid’s has survived Polar Vortex, El Niño, Snowmaggedon, COVID-19, and everything in between.
+We know it’s cold in some cities (really cold) and we knowit’s 80º and sunny in some cities (we see you, Florida).

-At every event, we monitor the weather and specifically wind chill – and make the call if it’s dangerous for our crew to do the run.
-If you know it’s freezing, refer to item #1 and wear a onesie, tutu, bathrobe, cape, “Dude” cardigan or whatever you want.
-This isn’t Boot Camp.
+At every event, we monitor the weather and wind chill – to make the call if it’s dangerous for our crew to do the run.
+If you know it’s freezing, refer to item #1 and wear a onesie, tutu, bathrobe, cape, millennial skinny jeans, or whatever floats your boat.

-Cupid’s first and foremost is a charitable party and everyone there needs to be respected.
+Cupid’s first and foremost is a charitable party and everyone deserves to be respected.
 Anyone encroaching on someone’s else’s ability to have fun is dunzo.

-There are a lot of NF-focused charities out there that have different, venerable missions.
-Some focus on patient care, for instance when someone is diagnosed they will be the first voice to say “it’s okay, we can walk with you through this.”
+There are a lot of NF-focused charities out there that have well respected missions.
+Some focus on patient care.
+For instance, when someone is diagnosed they will be the first voice to say, “it’s okay, we can walk with you through this.”

-The Children’s Tumor Foundation focuses primarily on research – finding a cure.
-Cupid’s was originally a program as part of CTF, and we grew so big we became our own entity.
+The Children’s Tumor Foundation (CTF) focuses primarily on research – finding a cure.
+Cupid’s was originally a program that was part of CTF, and we grew so big we became our own entity.

 CTF has been a four-star rated charity from Charity Navigator for so long, that it essentially puts them in the top 2% of most effective charities in the country.

-Like we said in #5, we are a family heavily affected by NF and we think CTF is the best chance we have to find a cure.
+We are deeply dedicated to ending NF, and we think CTF is the best chance we have to find a cure.